mdn/content/files/en-us/web/api/history_api/example/index.md

 page-type: guide
 ---

-This is an example of anwebsite composed only of three pages (_first_page.php_, _second_page.php_ and _third_page.php_).
+This is an example of a website composed only of three pages (_first_page.php_, _second_page.php_ and _third_page.php_).
 To see how it works, please create the following files (or git clone [https://github.com/giabao/mdn-ajax-nav-example.git](https://github.com/giabao/mdn-ajax-nav-example) ):

 > **Note:** For fully integrating the {{HTMLElement("form")}} elements within this _mechanism_, please take a look at the paragraph [Submitting forms and uploading files](/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest#submitting_forms_and_uploading_files).